 The “Language” parameter affects the way regions of code from the student submissions are tokenized and compared against each other.
 For example, the “Plain Text” option would compare tokens by trying to find exact strings that match across submissions files, while the “C++” option would compare tokens in the context of the programming language syntax, so it would be blind to the specific text in variable names and comments.

 This field in the form represents the threshold for maximum the number of students who share a matching segment of code to be considered plagiarized.
 This means that if more students than the number specified as the threshold share matching code, the said shared code will be marked “common code” instead of as plagiarized, and will be specifically marked so in the run results UI.
 This threshold is useful for assignments where student solutions generally fall into the same category or approach, and naturally a large portion of the submissions match.
 Unique regions of match, where the number of students that share them is lower than the threshold, will still be identified and marked as plagiarized.

-The sequence length defines the amount of tokens in a section, or the window size, of code segments across student submissions that are to be compared.
-Different settings for the “Language” field will (see above) will probably require different settings for the sequence length for optimal results, which is why for every supported language we have default recommended values for the sequence length.
+The hash size defines the amount of tokens in a section, or the window size, of code segments across student submissions that are to be hashed and compared.
+Different settings for the “Language” field will (see above) will probably require different settings for the hash size for optimal results, which is why for every supported language we have default recommended values for the hash size.